 - Photo credits should be given when appropriate or necessary.

-If you have questions, please contact Heather Busch, web content and electronic communications manager, at email@example.com.
+If you have questions, please contact Heather Busch, creative services manager, at email@example.com.

 Logo and Style Guidelines